Mr H. Connop & Son Stores – Brynmawr.

-During the 1870s Mr Henry Connop Snr was at Brynmawr with his wife Ann Connop nee Pickard.
-The store, H. Connop & Son situated at No54 Beaufort Street, Brynmawr (can be seen far left in the featured image above)
+During the 1870’s Mr Henry Connop Snr was at Brynmawr with his wife Ann Connop nee Pickard.
+The store, Messrs H. Connop & Son was situated at 54 Beaufort Street, Brynmawr (can be seen far left in the featured image above)

 Mr Henry Connop Snr.

-Mr Henry Connop Snr was born in 1818 at Coventry, Warwickshire, son of Edward and Ann Connop, Grocers at Coventry, Warwickshire.
-In the mid 19th century Mr Henry Connop Snr and his family moved to Walterstone, Hereford and were farmers of over 202 acres with young Henry Jnr being listed as a Farm Hand.
-At some point in the 1870s they relocated to Brynmawr and set up a Grocery business, Connop Stores at Beaufort Street.
+Mr Henry Connop Snr was born in 1818 at Coventry, Warwickshire, son of Edward and Ann Connop, grocers at Coventry, Warwickshire.
+In the mid 19th century Mr Henry Connop Snr and his family moved to Walterstone, Hereford and were farmers of over 202 acres with young Henry Jnr being listed as a farm hand.
+At some point in the 1870’s they relocated to Brynmawr and set up a grocery business called Connop Stores at Beaufort Street.

 Mr Connop Snr became an agent for the White Star Line Shipping Co.

-The earliest newspaper ad I could find featuring Mr Connop & Son stores, Brynmawr is from 1876 and can be seen in the image (above).
+The earliest newspaper advertisement I could find featuring Mr Connop & Son stores, Brynmawr is from 1876 and can be seen in the image (above).

-In the late 1870s Mr Connop was nominated to sit on the Brynmawr School Board with Mr Gorge Hicks and Mr Basil Jayne Esq, though did not get the required number of votes and along with Mr William Ward Williams, father of Mr John Ward Williams of the Abertillery Warwill’s Foundry failed to get a seat on the Board.
+In the late 1870’s Mr Connop was nominated to sit on the Brynmawr School Board with Mr George Hicks and Mr Basil Jayne Esq, though did not get the required number of votes and along with Mr William Ward Williams, father of Mr John Ward Williams, the latter being the founder of the Abertillery Warwill’s Foundry failed to get a seat on the board.

-On the 1881 Census Mr Henry Connop Snr and his wife Ann lived at No54 Beaufort Street, Brynmawr and had living with them – Mr George Adams, Store Assistant; Mr William Morgan, Store Assistant; Mr John Rosser, Store Assistant and Miss Sarah Havard a General Servant:
+On the 1881 census Mr Henry Connop Snr and his wife Ann lived at 54 Beaufort Street, Brynmawr and had living with them – Mr George Adams, store assistant; Mr William Morgan, store assistant; Mr John Rosser, store assistant and Miss Sarah Havard a general servant:

 In the 2nd quarter of 1881 I found that a Mr Henry Connop Snr had sadly died and his death was registered at Crickhowell.
 At this time his son Mr Henry Connop Jnr must have left Brighton and came back to manage the family store at Brynmawr.